WakiMak/trentent.github.io-forked/_posts/2014-08-27-citrix-desktop-director-the-system-is-currently-unavailable-please-try-again-or-contact-your-administrator.md

 ---
 We are attempting to add Citrix Desktop Director to our helpdesk. Â We have a geographically spread organization across three cities connected by a huge ring network. Â We setup one Desktop Director server and pointed it at two servers in Calgary (WSCTXZDC301 and 302). Â We were able to login and all appears good. Â We then setup our second Desktop Director server and pointed it to two servers in Edmonton (WSCTXZDC303 and 304). Â With this server we were unable to login. Â We were getting this error message:

-&#8220;The system is currently unavailable.
-Please try again or contact your administrator.&#8221;
+"The system is currently unavailable.
+Please try again or contact your administrator."

 <div>
 </div>